Seven Year Switch

 Seven Year Switch is an Australian reality-television series based on the 2015–2018 American series of the same name.
 The series aired on the Seven Network, starting on 15 March 2016.
-The show features four married couples whose relationships are in turmoil.
-The married people are matched with a person from one of the other couples and are to live together for 14 days, during which time there are no rules.
+The show featured four married couples whose relationships are in turmoil.
+The married people are matched with a person from one of the other couples and live together for 14 days, during which time there are no rules.
 At the end of the 14 days each of the couples reunite and make the decision to either part ways or reaffirm their commitment.

 The series was renewed in August 2016, with the second season debuting on 17 April 2017.

 In 2019 the Seven Network announced a reboot of the series called The Super Switch.